Choaib-ELMADI/getting-started-with-stm32/README.md

 </div>

+## Development Board:

+I'm using the `Nucleo-F446RE` board for learning and experimenting with STM32 microcontrollers.
+This board is based on the `STM32F446RET6` MCU and provides a great balance between performance and flexibility for embedded systems development.

 ## Contents

 - **Docs**: Notes extracted from the book.
 - **Examples**: C and Assembly programs.
 - **Projects**: Practical implementations and experiments.
+- **Nucleo-F446RE**: Contains all the original projects and examples from the book repo.
 - **Mastering STM32 - Second Edition.pdf**: The original PDF file of the book.

 ## STM32 Development Tools